 Drugs that are causing hair loss are switched or stopped.

 Hormonal disorders can be treated with drugs or surgery, depending on the cause.

 Iron or zinc supplements can be given if these minerals are deficient (see Iron Deficiency Iron Deficiency Iron deficiency is a common cause of anemia, a condition in which the number of red blood cells is low.
-Iron deficiency usually results from loss of blood in adults (including bleeding from... read more and see also Zinc Deficiency Zinc Deficiency Zinc deficiency has many causes, including various disorders, alcohol use disorder, and use of diuretics.
-People lose their appetite and hair and may feel sluggish and lose their sense of taste... read more ).
+Iron deficiency usually results from loss of blood in adults (including bleeding from... read more and Zinc Deficiency Zinc Deficiency Zinc deficiency can result from many conditions, including diabetes mellitus, alcohol use disorder, and use of diuretics.
+People lose their appetite and hair and may feel sluggish and lose their... read more ).